 Doreen Sewer Odour Management Project

-We are undertaking works to reduce the likelihood of sewer odours occurring in parts of Doreen.
+We recently completed works to reduce the likelihood of sewer odours occurring in parts of Doreen.

-Some customers in the area have been experiencing issues with sewer odours, and Yarra Valley Water is committed to resolving these issues as a priority.
+Some customers in the area had been experiencing issues with sewer odours, and Yarra Valley Water is committed to resolving these issues as a priority.

 Sewer odours can occur for a number of reasons.